- 10 Days

 Stay: Sinbad’s Hotel & Suites, Gander

 Venture off the Trans-Canada Highway through picturesque coastal villages for a view of the ocean, a lighthouse, and perhaps an iceberg.
 Stop to visit Prime Berth Twillingate Fishery & Heritage Centre, a private interpretive fishing centre and craft studio created by David Boyd as a tribute to his family’s generations of fishermen.
 Take time to breathe in the ocean air on this relaxing day of comfortable motorcoach touring.
 At lunch today enjoy the hospitality and music of Newfoundland at a traditional shed party.
+Experience a traditional screech in tonight after our included dinner.

 Stay: Clarenville Inn, Clarenville